neurofractal/neurofractal.github.io/index.md

 ## Active Projects

-* **PhD Project: MEG studies of atypical cortical activity in autism**
+* **PhD Project: MEG studies of atypical cortical activity in autism** I am using MEG to study atypical patterns of oscillations and connectivity in Autism Spectrum Disorder.
+To do this I will be studying primary sensory processing, perspective taking behaviours and joint attention skills in a developmental sample of ASD and neurotypical controls.

 * MSc Thesis: Spatiotemporal Dynamics of Retreival Within & Between Semantic Categories.
 We used MEG, task-based and resting-state fMRI to characterise shifts between brain networks during the detection of semantic category changes